LearnOnDemandSystems/Skillable-Integration-Service/Linux/README.md

 1. From a web browser on a external internet connected machine.
 1. You may navigate to the following URL to ensure the service is reachable: 'http://PublicIP:2724'

 If a page displays with the _Skillable Integration Service_ on the page, the service is running.
 Scoring, LCAs, and ABA will now function correctly.

-You may also restart, stop, start, and check the status of the service with SystemCtl.
+You may also Start, Stop, Restart, and check the Status of the service with SystemCtl.